Tobias Schützenauer

-Tobias Schützenauer (born 19 May 1997) is an Austrian footballer who plays for SK Sturm Graz.
+Tobias Schützenauer (born 19 May 1997) is an Austrian footballer who plays as a goalkeeper for Austrian Football Bundesliga club LASK.

 Career

 GAK Jugend

-Shutzenauer started his youth career with GAK Jugend in 2010.
+Schützenauer started his youth career with GAK Jugend in 2010.

 Sturm Graz

-Schutzenauer started his career in the Sturm Graz youth system in July 2010.
+Schützenauer started his career in the Sturm Graz youth system in July 2010.
 He worked his way up through the academy, playing for the U15 and U16 teams before getting a chance in the B-Team.
 He made 49 appearances for the B-Squad before getting promoted to the senior team on 7 January 2014.
 He made his first appearance for the senior squad on 24 May 2015 in a 2-1 victory over Admira Wacker.
 He came on in the 35th minute, replacing an injured Christian Gratzei.

+SCR Altach

+Schützenauer signed with SCR Altach on 29 June 2023.

+Dinamo Tbilisi

+On 16 November 2024, Dinamo Tbilisi announced the signing of Schützenauer on a short-term contract until the end of the 2024 Erovnuli Liga season, with an option for an additional season.
+On 15 January 2025, Dinamo Tbilisi announced that Schützenauer had left the club after his contract had expired.

+LASK

+On 6 February 2025, Schützenauer joined LASK until the end of the 2024–25 season.